genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/01_on-the-host/03_helpful-commands.md

 ## PurgeTables

-This gives enables you to define the data-retention policy.
+This enables you to define the data-retention policy.
 Data will be removed from the database where the defined criteria are fulfilled.

 For example: In the TRADE table, we only keep completed orders, or we only keep trades for the last 30 days.